fallahn/xygine/Demo/readme.md

 * platform - One way platforms which can be passed through from below
-* solid - used to create impassable geometry, and ought to be used around the 4 edges of the map
+* solid - used to create impassable geometry, and ought to be used around the four edges of the map
 * teleport - these are used to teleport game entities from the bottom to the top of the map and vice versa.
-Attempting to place these closer together than the top and bottom edges of the map will cause incorrect behaviour.
+Attempting to place these closer together than the top and bottom edges of the map will cause undesirable behaviour.
 * crates - which can also be placed as object tiles to aid visual placement.
-Crates have a boolean property 'explosive' which when set to 'true' causes the crate to explode when it is destroyed.
+Crates have a boolean property 'explosive' which when set to 'true' causes the crate to explode when it is destroyed, and 'respawn' which cause crates that have been destroyed to respawn after a short time if this is true.
+There may be no more than 6 crates on a map.
+Any more are ignored by the game.

 Maps require at least one solid type object and one platform type and will fail to load if these are not found.
 Teleport and crate types are optional.